История железа

 Cobalt is widely used in the production of:

-• Powder metallurgy — PK-1u cobalt powder is used in hard alloys that increase the life of cutting tools.
+• Powder metallurgy — cobalt powder of grade PK-1u is used in hard alloys that extend the life of cutting tools.

-• Surface coatings — applying a cobalt layer to the working surfaces of drills, cutters and taps significantly extends the life of products.
+• Surface coatings — applying a cobalt layer to the working surfaces of drills, mills, and taps substantially extends product service life.

-The use of cobalt in metallurgy makes it possible to produce materials that combine hardness, resistance to temperature loads and corrosion resistance.
-These qualities are particularly important for aeronautical and the defense industry.
+Using cobalt in metallurgy makes it possible to produce materials that combine hardness, resistance to thermal loads, and corrosion resistance.
+These qualities are especially important for the aviation and defense industries.

 Energy and batteries